MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-deployment-testing.md

 This design area focuses on how to eradicate downtime and maintain application health for deployment operations, providing key considerations and recommendations intended to inform the design of optimal CI/CD pipelines for a mission-critical application.

 > [!IMPORTANT]
 > This article is part of the [Azure Well-Architected mission-critical workload](index.yml) series.
-If you aren't familiar with this series, we recommend you start with [What is a mission-critical workload?](mission-critical-overview.md#what-is-a-mission-critical-workload)
+If you aren't familiar with this series, we recommend you start with [what is a mission-critical workload?](mission-critical-overview.md#what-is-a-mission-critical-workload)
 >
 > ![GitHub logo](./../_images/github.svg) [Mission-Critical open source project](http://github.com/azure/mission-critical)
 >